wrynearson/wrynearson.github.io/README.md

 This is Will Rynearson's personal website.
 I sometimes write about sustainability, travel, and data.

-The template was forked and modified from the original [Lagange](https://github.com/LeNPaul/Lagrange) template by [@LeNPaul](https://github.com/LeNPaul).
+The website was created using [11ty](www.11ty.dev), HTML, Markdown and CSS.